-Standing in the great biblical and evangelical tradition of the Protestant Reformation, Christ Presbyterian Church is a congregation of the Presbyterian Church in America (PCA).
-The PCA is committed to the Bible as the Word of God, the Reformed Faith, and the Great Commission of Jesus Christ.
+Standing in the great biblical and evangelical tradition of the Protestant Reformation, Christ Presbyterian Church is a congregation of the Orthodox Presbyterian Church (OPC).
+The OPC is committed to the Bible as the Word of God, the Reformed Faith, and the Great Commission of Jesus Christ.

-Believing in the necessity of both doctrinal reformation and personal revival, the PCA seeks to blend together the knowledge of biblical truth with the practical living of the Christian life.
-The PCA is a vibrant witness to biblical Christianity.
+Believing in the necessity of both doctrinal reformation and personal revival, the OPC seeks to blend together the knowledge of biblical truth with the practical living of the Christian life.
+The OPC is a vibrant witness to biblical Christianity.
 We are grateful to be a part of it.

 We are committed to a Presbyterian form of government.
 While no approach to leadership can guarantee a strong and healthy church—it is the LORD who gives life—we believe that Presbyterian government, with its system of checks and balances and mutual accountability, promotes both the peace and the purity of the Church.